sidjohn1/smartthings/WeatherPanel/README.md

 <h1>Weather Panel</h1>
 Weather Panel displays inside and outside temp and weather infomation as a web page.
 Also has a random customizable background serviced by Dropbox public folders.<br>Once installed use the link to run it as a webapp on Andriod, IOS, or any desktop browser.
-On Andriod devices i highly recomend using "Full Screen Browser" from the Play Store to get rid of the navigation and status bars. (https://play.google.com/store/apps/details?id=tk.klurige.fullscreenbrowser)<br> Weather data is only pulled from the Smartthings default WeatherStation Tile.
+On Andriod devices i highly recomend using "Full Screen Browser" from the Play Store to get rid of the navigation and status bars. (https://play.google.com/store/apps/details?id=tk.klurige.fullscreenbrowser)
+<h2>Getting the Weather</h2>
+Weather data is only pulled from the Smartthings default WeatherStation Tile.
 This can be added from:
 (https://graph.api.smartthings.com) > My Devices > + New Device >
 <ol>
   <li>Give it a name, "Weather Station" will work fine</li>